Charan Singh: Independent India

 Charan Singh opposed Jawaharlal Nehru on his Soviet-style economic reforms.
 Charan Singh was of the opinion that cooperative farms would not succeed in India.
 Being a son of a farmer, Charan Singh opined that the right of ownership was important to the farmer in remaining a cultivator.
-He wanted to preserve and stabilize a system of peasant proprietorship.
+He wanted to preserve and stabilise a system of peasant proprietorship.
 Charan Singh's political career suffered due to his open criticism of Nehru's economic policy.

+Singh is known for piloting pro-farmer legislation such as the Consolidation of Holdings Act of 1953 and the Uttar Pradesh Zamindari and Land Reforms Act, 1952.
+The latter led to the abolition of zamindari system in the state.He was also strict in dealing with the 'Patwari strike crisis' in 1953.
+Land reforms resulted in empowering the tillers and providing the landless with ownership of land.
+It created a conducive atmosphere for the social and economic upliftment of the farmers.
+During the drought in 1966–1967, Singh offered the agriculturists a much higher procurement price than the prevailing market rates.
+The infrastructure he laid down led to the Minimum Support Price mechanism.

 Charan Singh left the Congress party in 1967, and formed his own political party, Bharatiya Kranti Dal.
 With the help and support of Raj Narain and Ram Manohar Lohia, he became Chief Minister of Uttar Pradesh in 1967, and later in 1970.
 In 1975, he was jailed again, but this time by then Indian Prime Minister Indira Gandhi, daughter of his former rival Nehru.
 She had declared the state of emergency and jailed all her political opponents.
 In the 1977 general elections, the Indian populace voted her out, and the opposition party, of which Chaudhary Charan Singh was a senior leader came into power.
 He served as Deputy Prime Minister, Home Minister and Finance minister in the Janata government headed by Morarji Desai.